 Having your rewards doubled entices you

-If you need more reasons to love this card, you should know that Discover will match the cash back rewards you earn at the end of your first year of using the card (also known as Cashback Match™).
+If you need more reasons to love this card, you should know that Discover will match the cash back rewards you earn at the end of your first year of using the card, which is also known as Cashback Match™.
 This applies to rewards that are processed during the first 12 billing periods or 365 days from account opening (whichever is longer), so be aware that purchases you make right before that first year is up may not qualify for the match if they aren’t processed in time.
 Rewards are matched at a 1:1 rate.

 This offer is considerably more flexible than a typical credit card welcome offer and potentially more valuable, too.
-While several other cards, such as the Chase Sapphire Preferred® Card and the Bank of America® Customized Cash Rewards credit card, give a set bonus to cardholders who meet a spending threshold within the first three months after account opening, this card’s bonus varies in size depending on how much you use the card.
-And if you collect a lot of cash back during the first year, your bonus cash could work out to a sizable sum.
+While several other cards, such as the Chase Sapphire Preferred® Card and the Bank of America® Customized Cash Rewards credit card, give a set bonus to cardholders who meet a spending threshold within the first few months after account opening, the Discover’s card bonus varies in size depending on how much you use the card.
+And if you collect a lot of cash back during the first year, your bonus cash could be a sizable sum.

 Keeping costs down is your priority